kasperfg16/p6-swarm/README.md

     2. <https://www.youtube.com/watch?v=9SS8aeQRXpk>

+- c) There are probably other methods not covered here.

 ## How to run in simulation

 1. Open a new terminal in root

     - a)

-        Launch gazebo, rviz and the NAV2 navigation stack:
+        Launch gazebo and rviz:

         ``` bash
         ros2 launch process_robot_gazebo gazebo.launch.py